-The President of the Union or their designate may sit as an observer on a selection panel, including panel deliberations following selection tests, for positions in the bargaining unit.
+The President of the Union or their designate may sit as an observer on a selection panel, including panel deliberations following selection tests, for positions in the bargaining unit with internal applicants.
 The observer shall be a disinterested party.
 This clause shall not apply to excluded positions.